 The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME) with Osteopathic Recognition.

-We are currently offering five positions each year.
+Currently offering five positions each year.

-No, we are a fully unopposed residency program.
+No, a fully unopposed residency program.

 On average, our resident physicians typically work about 60-70 hours per week.